 What happens if one combines the two previous paradigms?
-That is, one can apply a classical protection method to non-confidential attributes; apply some synthetic methods to obtain synthetic confidential attributes and finally publish the protected data set.
+One can pertain traditional security method to non-confidential characteristics; pertains some artificial methods to achieve artificial confidential attributes and finally publish the protected data set.
 This sounds as a potentially good idea, but it has apparently received very few attentions from the SDC community; may be the reason is that researchers have believed that the information loss produced by such a combination could be very high, or that it would be difficult to define a good measure for the disclosure risk for this "hybrid" paradigm.

 Recently, Domingo-Ferrer and Gonza'lez-Nicola's3 have partially considered this possibility of combining classical and synthetic techniques when designing a SDC protection method.
 Their idea is to apply ks-micro aggregation to the non-confidential attributes so that clusters are implicitly formed, and then apply an independent synthetic procedure for each cluster.
 The model, restricted to each cluster, will be more precise and so the produced synthetic data will be more similar to the original confidential data of the cluster.
 Since they combine micro aggregation and hybrid techniques, they call their method micro hybrid.
 However, in their proposal the non-confidential attributes are never modified.
 Therefore, strictly speaking, MH-ks can be seen as a synthetic protection method where only confidential attributes are modified.
 The difference with respect to previous synthetic methods is the way how the model is built: now different and independent models are built for different parts of the data set.
-We keep the expression "hybrid" for SDC methods that modify both the non-confidential attributes (through some classical method) and the confidential attributes (through some synthetic method).
+Expression "hybrid" for SDC methods that modify both the non-confidential attributes (through some classical method) and the confidential attributes (through some synthetic method).

 What about privacy risks in the hybrid paradigm?
 The intruder observes protected records of the form and we assume that he has also obtained original non confidential information xi from an external data source.
-His goal would be then to link xi with the appropriate protected recording (through a distancebased record linkage process) and hope that the corresponding synthetic information falls inside a small interval centered at confidential original information.
+His goal would be then to link xi with the appropriate protected recording (through a distance based record linkage process) and hope that the corresponding synthetic information falls inside a small interval centered at confidential original information.
 In other words, a good measure of disclosure risk for the hybrid scenario is a combination of both the Linkage Disclosure Risk and the Interval Disclosure Risk.
 The resulting measure is the one that we introduce in the next section.